isacssw/react-code-interview-prep/README.md

 ## Practice Problems

 The `problems` directory contains a variety of React code challenges to help you practice and improve your problem-solving skills.
-Each problem is accompanied by a solution, but I encourage you to attempt solving them on your own before referring to the solutions.
+Each problem is accompanied by a `solution`, but I encourage you to attempt solving them on your own before referring to the solutions.

 To contribute your own problems, please follow [Contributing](#contributing) section.